-Our Class A common stock shares are subject to more volatility and more limited liquidity than shares traded on national exchanges.
+Our Class A common stock and Class B common stock are subject to more volatility and more limited liquidity than shares traded on national exchanges.

-Our Class A common stock trades on the pink sheets under the symbol: TETAA.
+Our Class A common stock and Class B common stock trades on the pink sheets under the symbol TETAA and TETAB, respectively.
 When fewer shares of a security are being traded in the pink sheets, volatility of prices may increase, and price movement may outpace the ability to deliver accurate quote information.
-Due to low trading volumes in shares of our Class A common stock, there is a lower likelihood of one's orders for shares of our Class A common stock being executed, and current prices may differ significantly from the price one was quoted at the time of one's order entry.
+Due to low trading volumes in shares of our Class A common stock and Class B common stock, there is a lower likelihood of one's orders for shares being executed, and current prices may differ significantly from the price one was quoted at the time of one's order entry.

 Electronic processing of orders is not available for securities traded in the pink sheets and high order volume and communication risks may prevent or delay the execution of one's trading orders.
-This lack of automated order processing may affect the timeliness of order execution reporting and the availability of firm quotes for shares of our Class A common stock.
-Heavy market volume may lead to a delay in the processing of security orders for shares of our Class A common stock, due to the manual nature of these markets.
-Consequently, you may not able to sell shares of our Class A common stock at the optimum trading prices.
+This lack of automated order processing may affect the timeliness of order execution reporting and the availability of firm quotes for shares of our Class A common stock and Class B common stock.
+Heavy market volume may lead to a delay in the processing of security orders for shares of our Class A common stock and Class B common stock, due to the manual nature of these markets.
+Consequently, you may not be able to sell shares of our Class A common stock or Class B common stock at the optimum trading prices.